WHITEHALL’S NAVAL HERITAGE WEEKEND / ARNOLD’S NAVY

 SATURDAY BBQ & COMMUNITY GATHERING

-Following the speaker series, a community BBQ will be held.
+Following the speaker series, a community BBQ will be held at:

 SATURDAY AFTERNOON CELEBRATION